-- The %(describe)s placeholder was only added to Git in version 2.32.0, and so a Git repository archive must be created using at least that version in order to be installable with this method.
-Fortunately, GitHub repository ZIP downloads support %(describe), and so pip-installing a "git-archive"-using project from a URL of the form https://github.com/\$OWNER/\$REPO/archive/\$BRANCH.zip will work. - The %(describe)s placeholder only gained support for the "tags" option in Git 2.35.0, and so, if this option is included in the describe-subst parameter, that Git version or higher will be required when creating a repository archive in order for the result to be installable.
-Unfortunately, as of 2022-02-05, GitHub repository Zips do not support this option. - When installing from a Git repository rather than an archive, the "git-archive" method parses the describe-subst parameter into the equivalent git describe options, so a bleeding-edge Git is not required in that situation (but see the version requirements for the "git" method above).
+• The %(describe)s placeholder was only added to Git in version 2.32.0, and the "tags" option was added in Git 2.35.0.
+A Git repository archive must be created with a Git of the appropriate minimum version in order to be installable with this method.

+Fortunately, GitHub repository ZIP downloads currently support both %(describe) and %(describe:tags), and so pip-installing a "git-archive"-using project from a URL of the form https://github.com/\$OWNER/\$REPO/archive/\$BRANCH.zip will work.

+• When installing from a Git repository rather than an archive, the "git-archive" method parses the describe-subst parameter into the equivalent git describe options, so a bleeding-edge Git is not required in that situation (but see the version requirements for the "git" method above).

-Note: In order to avoid DOS attacks, Git will not expand more than one %(describe)s placeholder per archive, and so you should not have any other \$Format:%(describe) \$ placeholders in your repository.
+Note: In order to avoid DOS attacks, Git will not expand more than one %(describe)s placeholder per archive, and so you should not have any other \$Format:%(describe)\$ placeholders in your repository.

-Note: This method will not work correctly if you have a tag that resembles git describe output, i.e., that is of the form -<number>-g<hex-chars>.
-So don't do that.
+Note: This method will not work correctly if you have a tag that resembles git describe output, i.e., that is of the form anything--anything--anything-<a